Heavy Equipment Asset Recovery: Why It Matters and the Best Channels to Use

 6. Internal Redeployment

-Internal redeployment is a useful and underrated asset value recovery method.
+Internal redeployment is a practical and often overlooked asset recovery method.
 It involves transferring unused equipment from one facility to another where it’s still needed, keeping the asset productive without additional capital expense.

-By using what already exists, businesses can recover value indirectly through cost savings rather than resale revenue.
+By using what already exists, businesses can recover value indirectly through cost savings rather than resale revenue, while keeping recovered assets productive inside the business.

 However, without centralized inventory visibility or coordination between sites, potential redeployment opportunities can be easily missed, limiting the overall recovery impact.